 What Does HIPAA Stand For?

-A lot of entrepreneurs that plan to develop a healthcare app wonder what is HIPAA?
-HIPAA(Health Insurance Portability and Accountability Act) was designed to modernize the flow of healthcare information and protect personal data from fraud and theft.
-This act consists of 115 pages, so there’s a lot of things to discuss.
+Many entrepreneurs planning to develop a healthcare app wonder what HIPAA is.
+HIPAA (Health Insurance Portability and Accountability Act) was designed to modernize the flow of healthcare information and limit access to protected health information (PHI) from misuse.
+There are 18 categories of PHI, ranging from names and email addresses to phone numbers, account numbers, health records, and more.
+HIPAA policies are established to keep these details from being lost or stolen.
+This act consists of 115 pages, so there are many things to discuss.

 Who is Mandated to Follow HIPAA Requirements?

-HIPAA covered entities are individuals or companies that receive, transmit or update protected ePHI or EHRs.
+HIPAA covered entities are individuals or companies that receive, transmit or update protected ePHI.
 They can be divided into three main groups:

 - Healthcare providers